7 Tips to Reduce Stress at Work (6 Powerful and 1 Super Quirky)

 3. Build Supportive Relationships

 Develop strong relationships at work and at home.
 Having healthy, supportive, and positive relationships provide something to look forward to before, during, and after work.
-By surrounding yourself with positive people drains away your negative energy.
+By surrounding yourself with positive people you can drain away your negative energy and reduce your stress.

 4. Get up and take a walk